Product was successfully added to your shopping cart.

 Q. What is sourdough?

-A. Sourdough is an ancient method of capturing wild yeast to leaven baked goods.
-A sourdough culture is originally created by mixing flour and water and allowing the mixture to sit on a counter, preferably by an open window for a period of time to capture wild yeast.
-Once established a sourdough culture is easy to care for, can potentially last indefinitely, and can be used to create a variety of baked goods.
+A. Sourdough is an ancient method of capturing wild yeast to leaven baked goods, used for centuries before commercial yeast was available.
+A sourdough culture is originally created by mixing flour and water and allowing the mixture to sit on a counter for a period of time to capture wild yeast.

 Q. Where did your sourdough cultures come from?

 Q. What ingredients do your sourdough cultures contain?

 A. Our sourdough cultures contain water, flour, and wild yeast.
 We use only organic flour and filtered water to perpetuate our sourdough cultures.

 Q. Are your sourdough cultures dairy-free?
 Vegan?